Judge Terminology

 - CFB: ChannelFireball.
 A former PTO.

 - CFBE: ChannelFireball Events.
-A PTO.
-May be three CFBs in a trench coat, unknown.
+A former PTO.
+May have been three CFBs in a trench coat, unknown.

 - CO: Conference Organizer.
 Someone who's in charge of running a judge conference.